short communications\(\def\hfill{\hskip 5em}\def\hfil{\hskip 3em}\def\eqno#1{\hfil {#1}}\)

 2.2.
 Heat load and boundary conditions

 The mirror was located 165 m from the light source, and the incident angles on the first reflection mirror's optical surface were set at 5 mrad for photon energy points of 2000 eV and 3000 eV, and increased to 10 mrad specifically for the lower photon energy points of 200 eV, 400 eV, 900 eV and 2000 eV.
 For the study case of 400 eV photon energy, the footprint size on the optical surface was 600 mm (X) × 6 mm (Y), and the heat load was focused on the center of the mirror's optical surface.
 Fig. 3[link] displays the heat flux density distribution of the footprint zone.
-Mirror M1 absorbed a maximum heat load of 48.6 W under a photon energy of 400 eV, resulting in a peak power density of 0.0452 W mm−2.
+Mirror M1 at a repetition rate of 1 MHz absorbed a maximum heat load of 48.6 W under a photon energy of 400 eV, resulting in a peak power density of 0.0452 W mm−2.

 [Figure 3]